erf/elite/README.md

 `set` is for setting an element as the child of a given parent.

 `set_children` is for setting an array of elements to a given parent.

+I use `Document.createDocumentFragment` to build an offscreen DOM tree for performance.

 ## Example